mikelmaron/Cartonama/cartonama.md

     * Clustering
     * Embed other APIs
 * Large JS, you should customize your build
-* Has an entire boo
+* Has an entire book
 http://openlayers.org/

 ---